prajwal13p/PGCET-option-entry-results-Webscraping/README.md

 Trends in Option Entry Preferences.
 The goal is to simplify access to this data for further analysis and better decision-making.

+## Key Features
+*1*.Extracted PG CET option entry data and organized it into a structured CSV format.
+*2*.
+Clear visibility of student ranks and their college preferences.
+*3*.
+Detailed breakdown of category-wise seat allotments.
+*4*.
+Ready-to-use data for visualization and reporting purposes.
 ## Data Structure

 The CSV file contains the following columns: